 Active in the region since 1985, UNHCR Northern Europe is responsible for UNHCR’s activities in Denmark, Estonia, Finland, Iceland, Latvia, Lithuania, Norway and Sweden.

 UNHCR’s activities in the Northern Europe region are overseen by the UNHCR Regional Representation for Northern Europe.
 Our office is located in Stockholm, Sweden.
-In addition, the Representation has a UNHCR National Liaison Office in Vilnius, Lithuania.
+In addition, the Representation has a UNHCR Liaison Office in Vilnius, Lithuania and in Copenhagen, Denmark.

 The main roles of the UNHCR Regional Representation for Northern Europe are to: